Browse help topics

 What to do: keep calendar pages for dates and next actions.
 Move long details to Notes, Template Pages, Life Planner pages, or Goal Planner pages.

-4. Links do not open when tapped
+4. Links fail when tapped

 What happens: tapping a tab, date, or Index item writes marks or does nothing.